top of page

 philosophy:

-Up Architecture is a practice that is based on exploration, discovery, and creation.
-There are no preconceived notions about what shape a project should take or what it should look like.
-The idea is to start from something simple and basic, then let the process and context help form the project.
-A fundamental objective of Up Architecture is positivity.
-Both the design process and construction of every project should be inspiring and special.
-The ultimate goal is to organically develop solutions that are functional, beautiful, humanistic and alive!
+Up Architecture is a practice grounded in exploration, discovery, and creation.
+There are no fixed expectations about what a project should look like—the process begins with something simple, and evolves naturally through context and collaboration.
+At the heart of Up Architecture is a commitment to positivity.
+Every project should be inspiring and distinctive.
+The ultimate goal is to develop solutions that are functional, beautiful, human-centered, and full of life!

 Philosophy